cbmrphenomics/cbmrphenomics.github.io/esrum/source/usage/rstudio_troubleshooting.rst

    :align: center

-Should your R session have grown to such a size that you simply cannot login and clean it up, then please contact us and we can help you reset your R session.
+Should your R session have grown to such a size that you simply cannot login and clean it up, then it my be necessary to remove the files containing the data that R/RStudio has saved.
+This data is stored in two
+locations:

+1. In the ``.RData`` file in your home (``~/.RData``).
+This is where R saves your data if you answer yes ``Save workspace image? [y/n/c]`` when quitting R.
+2. In the ``environment`` file in your RStudio session folder (``~/.local/share/rstudio/sessions/active/session-*/suspended-session-data/environment``).
+   This is where Rstudio saves your data should your login time-out while using RStudio.

+Please :ref:`p_contact` us and we can help you remove the correct files.

 Jupyter Notebooks: Browser error when opening URL
 =================================================